 You can claim this credit using Form 5695.
 But, it’s important to note that the tax credit is limited to how much you owe in taxes.
 So, while you cannot get a refund claiming the Energy Credit, you can carry the balance of the credit forward to the next tax year.

 Qualifying for the Renewable Energy Tax Credit

-In order to claim the Residential Energy Credit, you must buy and install specific renewable energy equipment in your primary residence or second home.
+In order to claim the Residential Energy Efficient Tax Credit, you must buy and install specific renewable energy equipment in your primary residence or second home.